 How much can I borrow?
 Again, this will depend on your financial situation.

-What to watch out for: Like with balance transfers, money transfer cards come with an up-front fee for securing the 0% rate.
-This will vary depending on which card you choose, but tend to be between 3% and 4%.
+What to watch out for: Like with balance transfers, money transfer cards come with an upfront fee for securing the 0% rate.
+This will vary depending on which card you choose, but they are generally higher than balance transfer fees.

-The only real difference between balance transfer and money transfer cards is that, with the latter, you’re transferring money from a credit card to a bank account, instead of transferring a debt from one credit card to another.
+The only real difference between balance transfer and money transfer cards is that, with the latter, you’re transferring money from a credit card to a bank account (so you have money to spend as you wish), instead of transferring debt from one credit card to another.

-As you can see, all these are relatively short-term borrowing solutions.
+As you can see, all of these are relatively short-term borrowing solutions.

 If you need a low-interest repayment plan that lasts longer, a low-rate credit card might be a better solution for you.

 Alternatively, if you need to borrow a larger sum of money you may qualify for a low-rate personal loan.

 And again, if you're borrowing more money to pay off existing debts, it may be time to seek help.

 *This article contains affiliate links, which means we may receive a commission on any sales of products or services we write about.
 This article was written completely independently.